 |Distillery Opened||Capacity||Malting Floor||Washback Type||Number of Washbacks||Number of Wash Stills||Number of Spirit Stills|

-- 1955 A. Gillies & Co. becomes new owner.
+- 1955 A. Gillies & Co became the new owner.

-- 1984 The Glen Scotia distillery closes.
+- 1984 The Glen Scotia distillery closed.

 - 1999 The distillery re-starts under Loch Lomond Distillery supervision using labour from Springbank.